 Two of these featured an Oyster-type case, which was references 7926 and 1537.
 Lastly was a watch with a new dedicated case, reference 10050.
 Tudor came to revive this model in 2011 under reference 79620T, of course, redesigned and adapted for the modern market, yet still creating a clear and close connection to an important time in Tudor’s history.

 Tudor history: movements

-Some watches also features a few other minor changes.
+Some watches also feature a few other minor changes.

 Over the course of its history, the movements in Tudor watches have been manufactures

-In recent years, Tudor has also started introducing in-house movements to some of its watches his has allowed Tudor to show that it is strong enough to stand on its own legs.
-It has also prevented movement geeks from saying ”Tudor only use off-the shelf movements”.
+In recent years, Tudor has also started introducing in-house movements to some of its watches which has allowed Tudor to show that it is strong enough to stand on their own legs.
+It has also prevented movement geeks from saying ”Tudor only use off-the-shelf movements”.
 While many people don’t care about the movement, it is an important aspect of a watch, and maybe most importantly is that it sends signals that Tudor is a watch brand that means serious business and can be classified as a watchmaker, not just a watch assembler.
 In 2015, Tudor launched its first in-house movement for its Pelagos and North Flag watches.